 - 05% AUM for accounts over $25 mil

 If you have a lot of money to invest, this tiered fee scale is extremely attractive—a 0.05% AUM fee is practically unheard of.

 Wealthfront Fees and Minimums

-Wealthfront fees and minimums, on the other hand, requires only a $500 minimum and charges a low management fee of 0.25% AUM.
+Wealthfront fees and minimums, on the other hand, require only a $500 minimum and charge a low management fee of 0.25% AUM.
 At this time, Wealthfront does not offer a tiered fee system.